episerver/liquid-templating-cms/README.md

 }
 ```

-A Liquid implementation of Alloy is provided in this repository demonstrating the above configuration.
+A Liquid implementation of [Alloy](https://github.com/episerver/liquid-templating-cms/tree/main/examples/Alloy) is provided in this repository demonstrating the above configuration and example .liquid views.

 ---
 ## Prerequisites